Paul Laurence Dunbar School (Philadelphia)

-The Paul Laurence Dunbar School is a historic, American school building in the Templetown neighborhood of Philadelphia, Pennsylvania.
+The Paul Laurence Dunbar School is a historic, American school building in the Hartranft neighborhood of Philadelphia, Pennsylvania.

 Added to the National Register of Historic Places in 1986, it is a middle school in the School District of Philadelphia.

 History and architectural features

 Designed by Irwin T. Catharine and built between 1931 and 1932, this historic structure is a four-story, fourteen-bay, orange brick building that sits on a raised basement.
 Designed in the Moderne style, it features ribbon bands of windows, brick pilasters with compound capitals, and spandrel panels.
-It was named for African American poet and author Paul Laurence Dunbar (1872-1906).
+It was named for African American poet and author Paul Laurence Dunbar (1872–1906).

-It was added to the National Register of Historic Places in 1986.
-It is a middle school in the School District of Philadelphia.